|

 ||

-Approaching Vidin, you can choose to enter or surround Vidin.
+Approaching Vidin, you can choose to enter or surround city.
 The City played an important role in Bulgarian mediaeval history.
-Information about the town can be seen in the next three Sites: |
+Information about the town can be seen in the next two Sites: |

-Have in mind that near Vidin Danube River flows to South - West, not to East, as it is in the people's mind.
-It is very easy to lose orientation in this town, do not be surprised, if you see the sun is rising from West :) . . .
+Have in mind that near Vidin Danube River flows to South - West, not to East.
+It is very easy to lose orientation in this town.
+Do not be surprised, if you see the sun is rising from West :) . . .
 Next several photos are from Vidin. |

 |